SonarSoftwareInc/importer/README.md

 If your existing system tokenized your cards, you should use this function to move the tokens into Sonar.

 `$results = $importer->importTokenizedCreditCards("/home/simon/tokenizedCards.csv");`

+### Importing untokenized credit cards
+To import untokenized credit cards, call the function **importUntokenizedCreditCards** on the Importer class, passing in the path to a properly formatted CSV file with untokenized credit card data.
+You will need to manipulate your data into the appropriate format before importing, by using the untokenized credit card template in the templates folder.

+If you currently store untokenized credit card data, you should use this function to import it.
+Please be mindful of your PCI compliance obligations when handling untokenized payment method data.
+Once the data is entered into Sonar, it will be tokenized - Sonar does not store any untokenized payment method information.

+`$results = $importer->importUntokenizedCreditCards("/home/simon/tokenizedCards.csv");`